dotnet/corefx/src/System.Net.Http/src/HttpDiagnosticsGuide.md

 ## Events
 If there is a consumer, subscribed for "HttpHandlerDiagnosticListener" events, `HttpClientHandler` instruments outgoing request depending on subscription and request properties as well as request context.

-Request context is represented as `System.Diagnostics.Activity` class.
-Activity describes context for logical piece of work.
-Activity may be started as a child of another Activity and the whole operation is represented with a tree of Activities.
-You can find more details in [Activity User Guide](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/ActivityUserGuide.md).

-Activity carries useful properties for logging such as Id, start time, Tags, Baggage and parent information.

-Instrumentation ensures `Activity.Current` represents current outgoing request in Write event callbacks (if request is instrumented).
-Consumers **should not** assume `Activity.Current` is accurate in IsEnabled callbacks.

 Instrumentation starts a new Activity for outgoing Http request as a child of some other Activity (e.g. incoming request Activity).
 If there is no parent Activity, outgoing request **will not** be instrumented.
 This is important for sampling scenarios to minimize instrumentation costs.